 In review, the Edmonton Journal reports local and regional news through journalists with minimal loaded words such as this: Man fined $8,000 for illegal access of 81 health records.
-National news is derived primarily from the Canadian Press, whereas world news comes from multiple sources such as Reuters, Washington Post and Bloomberg.
-In general straight news reporting is factual and presents with minimal biased wording, however story selection tends to lean right.
+The national news is derived primarily from the Canadian Press, whereas world news comes from multiple sources such as Reuters, Washington Post, and Bloomberg.
+Generally, straight news reporting is factual and presents minimal biased wording; however, story selection tends to lean right.

-Editorially, there is a clear right leaning bias with commentaries such as this: David Staples: Elizabeth May has a disastrous plan — and an outside shot at implementing it and this Editorial: UCP’s mandate isn’t turning back clock.
-While the Edmonton Journal does offer opposing viewpoints, on a whole more editorials favor the conservative right.
+Editorially, there is a clear right-leaning bias with commentaries such as this: David Staples: Elizabeth May has a disastrous plan — and an outside shot at implementing it and this Editorial: UCP’s mandate isn’t turning back the clock.
+While the Edmonton Journal does offer opposing viewpoints, on the whole, more editorials favor the conservative right.

-Overall, we rate the Edmonton Journal Right-Center Biased based on story selection and editorial positions that favors the right.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(11/14/2016) Updated (D. Van Zandt 10/10/2019)
+Overall, we rate the Edmonton Journal Right-Center Biased based on story selection and editorial positions that favor the right.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(11/14/2016) Updated (D. Van Zandt 10/09/2022)

 Last Updated on October 9, 2022 by Media Bias Fact Check